codeproject/CodeProject.AI-Server/docs/Articles/Simpler NET module creation using improved SDK.md

 ## Introduction
-As we dog food the **CodeProject SenseAI Server** and Modules we look for ways to improve the experience for Module developers.
-While working on a Module for doing Sentiment Analyis in NET6, we realized that there was a lot of boiler plate code that could be moved to the SenseAI Module NET SDK.
+As we dog food the **CodeProject.AI Server** and Modules we look for ways to improve the experience for Module developers.
+While working on a Module for doing Sentiment Analyis in NET6, we realized that there was a lot of boiler plate code that could be moved to the CodeProject.AI Module NET SDK.
 Doing so would:

 - reduce the amount and complexity of code required to create a module
 - improve error handling and general reliablity